awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 `cpu`
 Type: string
-Required: no
+Required: conditional
 This parameter is not supported for Windows containers\.
 The hard limit of CPU units to present for the task\.
 It can be expressed as an integer using CPU units, for example `1024`, or as a string using vCPUs, for example `1 vCPU` or `1 vcpu`, in a task definition\.
 When the task definition is registered, a vCPU value is converted to an integer indicating the CPU units\.
-If using the EC2 launch type, this field is optional\.
+For tasks hosted on Amazon EC2 instances, this field is optional\.
 If your cluster does not have any registered container instances with the requested CPU units available, the task will fail\.
 Supported values are between `128` CPU units \(`0.125` vCPUs\) and `10240` CPU units \(`10` vCPUs\)\.
-If using the Fargate launch type, this field is required and you must use one of the following values, which determines your range of supported values for the `memory` parameter:
+For tasks hosted on Fargate, this field is required and you must use one of the following values, which determines your range of supported values for the `memory` parameter:
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html)

 `memory`
 Type: string
-Required: no
+Required: conditional
 This parameter is not supported for Windows containers\.
 The hard limit of memory \(in MiB\) to present to the task\.
 It can be expressed as an integer using MiB, for example `1024`, or as a string using GB, for example `1GB` or `1 GB`, in a task definition\.
 When the task definition is registered, a GB value is converted to an integer indicating the MiB\.
-If using the EC2 launch type, this field is optional and any value can be used\.
+For tasks hosted on Amazon EC2 instances, this field is optional and any value can be used\.
 If a task\-level memory value is specified then the container\-level memory value is optional\.
 If your cluster does not have any registered container instances with the requested memory available, the task will fail\.
 If you are trying to maximize your resource utilization by providing your tasks as much memory as possible for a particular instance type, see [Container Instance Memory Management](memory-management.md)\.
-If using the Fargate launch type, this field is required and you must use one of the following values, which determines your range of supported values for the `cpu` parameter:
+For tasks hosted on Fargate, this field is required and you must use one of the following values, which determines your range of supported values for the `cpu` parameter:
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html)

 ## Proxy configuration<a name="proxyConfiguration"></a>